 Understanding Your Bank Passbook

-A bank passbook is more than just a small booklet; it’s a comprehensive record of every financial transaction you conduct through your savings or current account.
+A bank passbook is more than just a small booklet; it is a comprehensive record of every financial transaction you conduct through your savings or current account.
 It provides a chronological account of your deposits, withdrawals, interest credits, and any charges applied by the bank.
 For many, especially in India, it remains a primary and trusted record.

 The passbook serves as a tangible, easily understandable ledger of your financial activities.
 Every entry includes the date, a description of the transaction, the amount, and the updated balance.
 This level of detail makes it an invaluable tool for personal finance management and, crucially, for tax verification.